Sheep and beef farmer segmentation

-This research offers an objective platform to guide the projects within RMPP and ensure the programme is farmer driven.
+This research offers an objective platform for our projects and ensure they are farmer-driven.

 In 2014, we set out to understand what makes some farming businesses consistently perform well on a year-on-year basis.
 This study was part of a larger research program to help develop initial strategies for improving performance in the New Zealand sheep and beef industry.

-The extension design project is testing a range of extension approaches on-farm.
-The purpose of this is to determine which approaches are effective in supporting practice change in a real-world environment.
-Armed with this knowledge, an extension system has been developed which will increase the amount and the rate of practice change.
-This will support farmers to confidently refine their farm systems on an ongoing basis leading to increased performance and profit.
+The Extension Design project is testing a range of extension approaches on-farm.
+The aim is to determine the most effective way to support practice change on-farm.
+Armed with this knowledge, an extension system has been developed to support farmers to confidently refine their farm systems on an ongoing basis to increase performance and profit.

 Red Meat Sector Strategy (Beef + Lamb New Zealand, Meat Industry Association of NZ, 2011)

 People Powered Report (Ministry for Primary Industries, 2014)